zdelrosario/data-science-curriculum/curriculum.md

 ## (Visualization)

 Core
-- State the basic components of the /grammar of graphics/: geometry, aesthetics, theme, layers
+- State the basic components of the *grammar of graphics*: geometry, aesthetics, theme, layers
 - (Create)
   - bar charts